Turnitin-AI-Research/tta-paper/README.md

 ```
 All notebooks and code runs under the above virtual environment.

 `env_files` has files tta.in where all the environment packages are listed.
-This gets compiled into a requirements file: tta.txt which is
-used to populate the python virtual environment as above.
+This gets compiled into a requirements file: tta.txt which is used to populate the python virtual environment as above.
 Should you need to recreate the environment file tta.txt follow these instructions:

 ```
 $ cd env_files
 $ pip-compile tta.in > tta.txt
 $ pip-sync tta.txt
 ```

+### Optionally modify modeling_t5.py
+If you want to run the notebook notebooks/viz_attention_maps T5.ipynb, then you'll need to modify some code in .venv_tta/lib/python3.8/site-packages/transformers/models/t5/modeling_t5.py.
+In order to do this, search for "tta-paper" in the file notebooks/modeling_t5.py - about 6 lines - and make the same changes in your transformers package's modeling_t5.py file.

 ## GPUs / Machine
 We used a linux machine running Ubuntu 20.04 and having 8 Nvidia 2080-Ti GPUs.
 CUDA dependencies are automatically installed during the python environment setup (see above).